jina-ai/jina/README.md

 #### Fetch Result

 Once a request is done, callback functions are fired.
-Jina Flow implements Promise-like interface, you can add callback functions `on_error`, `on_always` to hook different event.
+Jina Flow implements Promise-like interface, you can add callback functions `on_done`, `on_error`, `on_always` to hook different event.
 In the example below, our Flow passes the message then prints the result when success.
 If something wrong, it beeps.
 Finally, the result is written to `output.txt`.

 ```python
 def beep(*args):